Why Does It Take the IRS So Long to Approve My Tax Exempt Application?

 It would be easy to blame the IRS when it seems to take forever to receive your 501(c)(3) determination letter.
 The “determination letter” is the official notification that your organization is entitled to the federal tax exemption as a 501(c)(3) charity.

 But, according to the IRS, your letter might be delayed because you provided incomplete information, or just forgot to pay the fee or paid the wrong fee.
 In other words, the delay could be user error.
 However, in recent years with budget cutbacks at the IRS, delays might be the result of less IRS staff to process your applications.
 A backlog occurs reasonably frequently, not to mention technology failures in recent years.

-The takeaway is to follow the rules, submit the appropriate information,and pay the right fee.
+Whether you enlist the help of an attorney or try applying by yourself, the takeaway is to follow the rules, submit the appropriate information, and pay the correct fee.
 That's all within your control.
 Everything else is not.

 Why Is Tax Exemption So Important?